Paul H. O'Neill: Community service

-In 1989, he was approached by George H. W. Bush to serve as secretary of defense.
-O'Neill declined but recommended Dick Cheney for the position.
+In 1989, he was approached by George H. W. Bush to serve as Secretary of Defense.
+O'Neill declined but recommended Dick Cheney for the position instead.
 Bush then pursued and convinced O'Neill to chair an advisory group on education that included Lamar Alexander, Bill Brock, and Richard Riley.

 In December 1997, O'Neill together with Karen Wolk Feinstein, President of the Jewish Healthcare Foundation, founded the Pittsburgh Regional Health Initiative (PRHI).
 They assembled a wide-ranging coalition of healthcare interests to begin addressing the problems of healthcare as a region.
 PRHI adapted the principles of the Toyota Production System into the "Perfecting Patient Care" system.
 O'Neill became a leader locally and nationally in addressing issues of patient safety and quality in healthcare.

 O'Neill was a co-founder of Pittsburgh's Riverlife Task Force, established in 1999.
 He served on its very first task force with Jim Rohr, Teresa Heinz, the CEO of Richard King Mellon Foundation Mike Watson, the President of the Heinz Endowments Mark King and the editor of the Pittsburgh Post-Gazette John G. Craig Jr. among others.

 O'Neill was also a member of the Dean's Advisory Council of Carnegie Mellon University's Heinz College.
 In addition, he served on the board of directors of the Committee for a Responsible Federal Budget.

 In 2006, he published the results of a study conducted from 2003 to 2005 at Allegheny General Hospital along with a team of doctors led by Richard Shannon, in the Joint Commission Journal on Quality and Patient Safety.
 It showed reduction in infections through a team coordinating to prevent infections in the bloodstream.
 He also rejoined PRHI as its CEO in October 2003.
 O'Neill became a trustee of the University of Pittsburgh Medical Center in February 2003, but left in September 2004 due to it not joining a programme to make hospitals eliminate medical errors.
 During his tenure he often disagreed with UPMC's CEO Jeffrey Romoff and also opposed its plans to shut Highmark-insured patients out of receiving treatment at affiliated hospitals in 2019.

 In June 2019, he was awarded the Gerald R. Ford Medal for Distinguished Public Service by the Gerald R. Ford Presidential Foundation.